 THE PIG is a simple tool developed out of a desire to carry less stuff on the fireground.

-Chris went through a paid fire academy (John Hancock Fire Academy) in California prior to beginning his career with the Redacted Fire Department.
+Chris went through a paid fire academy (John Hancock Fire Academy) in California prior to beginning his career in Austin, Texas.
 In California, Chris learned the value of the pick-head axe for pulling roofing material during roof operations and it came in handy during overhaul operations.

-When he started working for Redacted, the department’s axe of choice was the flat-head and the pick-head just sat on the truck.
+When he started working in Texas, the department’s axe of choice was the flat-head and the pick-head just sat on the truck.
 With 14 years as a tailboard at Station 18, one of the busiest stations in Austin, Chris came up with the idea for THE PIG.

 He was carrying a flat-head as part of a set of irons, had a scabbard with a pick-head axe, and was carrying a hook.
 He found they rarely used the cutting edge of the axe and wanted to lighten the load.